 2. Starting a pregnancy care centre.
 At this stage, individuals or groups connect to learn more about starting a pregnancy care centre in their community.
 Learn more here.

 3. Registered centres have initiated the steps to establish a pregnancy care centre but are not yet providing client care.
-Upon signed agreement with Pregnancy Care Canada’s core documents and payment of a registration fee, registered centres have access to coaching support, PCC communications, and an exclusive resource website.
+Upon signing an agreement with Pregnancy Care Canada’s core documents and registration fee payment, registered centres have access to coaching support, PCC communications, and an exclusive resource website.

 4. Affiliated centres have established a pregnancy care centre and are providing client care.
 They have indicated agreement with PCC standards of affiliation, which include the agreement with PCC’s core documents.
 Affiliated centres have access to all PCC training (conferences, webinars, printed materials), centre leadership support, and PCC’s exclusive resource website.

-Some Pregnancy Care Canada affiliates do offer specific health care services, provided in accordance with all applicable laws, regulations, and appropriate best practice standards.
-All health care professionals provide care within their scope of practice and receive authorization according to provincial regulations from relevant regulatory bodies.
+Some Pregnancy Care Canada affiliated centres offer specific health care services, provided in accordance with all applicable laws, regulations, and appropriate best practice standards.
+All healthcare professionals provide care within their scope of practice and receive authorization according to provincial regulations from relevant regulatory bodies.

 Pregnancy Care Canada and affiliated centres are committed to caring for every individual with the same compassionate support.

-Every PCC-affiliate agrees to the following statement outlined in our Commitment of Care and Competence:
+Every PCC-affiliated centre agrees to the following statement outlined in our Commitment of Care and Competence:

 Clients are served without regard to race, colour, religion, creed, national origin, age, ability, gender identity, sexual orientation, lifestyle, or other arbitrary circumstances.